ampache/ampache/README.md

 Translations
 ------------

-Ampache is currently translated (at least partially) into the following languages.
+Ampache Doped is currently translated (at least partially) into the following languages.
 If you are interested in updating an existing translation or adding a new one please see /locale/base/TRANSLATIONS for more instructions.